Circular hair loss (alopecia areata)

 • There is no increased risk of circular hair loss in second-degree relatives: At around 1 to 2 percent, it corresponds to the risk of the population as a whole.

-Environmental influences do not appear to play a role either: the disease was already described in ancient times.
+It is considered a fact that alopecia areata is caused neither by malnutrition nor by hormones.
+Environmental factors also do not appear to play a role: the disease was already described in ancient times.

 Symptoms: How does circular hair loss manifest itself?